Sentinel usage Redis Availability configuration

 sentinel-cli> sentinel ckquorum <master-group-name>

-You can check if the current Sentinel configuration can reach the quorum required for Master failover.
+Check whether the current Sentinel configuration can reach the quorum required for master failover.

 Sentinel Client

-Most Client libraries support Sentinel.
-In the Java ecosystem, Jedis and Lettuce are the most commonly used Redis Client libraries.
-As shown in the example below, the Redis IP/Port should be set to the Sentinel IP/Port instead.
+Most client libraries support Sentinel.
+In the Java ecosystem, the most widely used Redis client libraries are Jedis and Lettuce.
+As shown in the example below, you need to configure the Sentinel IP/Port instead of the Redis IP/Port.

 /**